 Shift work is more than just a pattern of work.
 It is a way of life that may have a fundamental impact on your work, sleep and also the management of your health, family and social life.

 Refer to the Enterprise Agreement 2011 - 2014 for further information.

 Successful applicants are subject to a 12-month probationary period.
 Your progress is carefully monitored during probation and Customs and Border Protection may terminate your employment at any time in the probation period.
 Termination of employment is usually only considered when progress is considered unsatisfactory, as indicated by your performance and attendance for example.
 As noted previously, successful completion of all assessments is a mandatory part of your probation and training.

-Advancement to Customs Officer Level One occurs only on successful completion of the six-month training period.
-The probation period continues for a further six months, formally ending 12 months from the date of engagement.
+Advancement to Customs Officer Level One occurs only on successful completion of the training period.
+The probation period formally ends 12 months from the date of engagement.